amnuztechnologies/website-boilerplate/README.md

 # React Website Boilerplate

-This is a boilerplate that's made under the React Framework.
+This is a boilerplate that's made with the React Framework.

 ## Features